 Both electorate and party candidates are nominated during a set period.
 The deadline is included in the writ.

 Electorate candidates can stand for a party or as an independent candidate.

 Each registered political party that’s contesting the party vote must send us their party list.
 A party list ranks candidates in the order the party wants them to get seats in Parliament.

 Voting opens around 2 weeks before election day.
 Many people choose to vote before our official election day — that’s called advance voting.
 However, voters have until 7pm on election day to vote.

 Everyone who is enrolled to vote gets two votes: an electorate vote and a party vote.
 The electorate vote is for the candidate you want to represent the area you live in (your electorate).
 The party vote is for the party you want to represent you.

 On election night we publish the preliminary results for each party and electorate candidate.
 The preliminary results give an early idea of how parties and candidates are doing before the final count is complete.

 The chief electoral officer declares the official results

-The chief electoral officer usually declares the official election results 14 days after election day.
-However, it can be up to 3 weeks before we know the final results.
+The chief electoral officer declares the official results 2-3 weeks after voting closes.
 The count process is very thorough and takes time to complete.